pelejebre/extensiones_chrome/README_en.md

 ## 🤝 Contributions

 All contributions are welcome! ✨
 If you want to improve an extension, propose new features or share your own creations, don't hesitate to open an issue or make a pull request.

-🤝 **Contributions**

-All contributions are welcome! ✨
-If you want to improve an extension, propose new features or share your own creations, don't hesitate to open an issue or make a pull request.